 These tend to have higher interest rates and fewer protections than government loans, so be careful.

-For more help finding the right student loan for you, check out Mos and work with a coach who will help you find the best way to invest in your education.
+For more help finding the right student loan for you, check out Mos and work with an advisor who will help you find the best way to invest in your education.

 Every student should fill out the Free Application For Federal Student Aid (FAFSA) as early as possible every year they attend college.